Nadav-Imergreen/Breakout-Game/README.md

 # Breakout-Game
 Written by Moshe Namdar & Nadav Imergreen.
+Run this game using Visual Studio and SFML graphics library.

 in the program we implemented The game "Breakout".
 On the main screen, the "menu" will open in which the following 4 options will be displayed: